(German, born 1964)

-Room (Zimmer) is based on an unauthorized photograph of the New York City hotel room where L. Ron Hubbard, the founder of the Church of Scientology, lived in during the early 1970s.
-In this small and unkempt room, Hubbard wrote Dianetics, the book that was the basis for the controversial religion of Scientology.
+Room (Zimmer) is based on an unauthorized photograph of the New York City hotel room where L. Ron Hubbard, the founder of the Church of Scientology, lived during the early 1970s.
+In 1950, Hubbard wrote Dianetics: The Modern Science of Mental Health, the book that was the basis for the controversial religion Scientology.

 At first, Demand’s models seem an accurate depiction of each location, but closer examination reveals a lack of details in the paper fabrications.
 This tension in Demand’s photographs raises questions about whether photography is a tool for capturing reality or whether photographs capture an interpretation of reality based on prior knowledge or experience.
 “It’s not about the real place,” Demand has said.
 “It’s much more about what we have seen as the real place.”1